in slow retreat

 Data graph: BMU/AGEE Stat, Bundesnetzagentur (Germany); CBS/StatLine,

 in graph, "10.534" reads as "10534 MWp" (or "10

 for Germany with all Bundesnetzagentur (BNA) data and revisions included,

-up till, and including, October 2012.
-For year accumulations the most
+up till, and including, May 2013.
+For year accumulations the most recent

 publication of the German Environment Ministry (BMU) and the AGEE

 Statistics group has been taken as basic reference (all years included